danieldickison/cesarchavezgreenway/_includes/donation.markdown

     border-width="0"
   ></givebutter-goal-bar>
   <givebutter-button
-    account="eIKR3lRIJYHusi6o"
     campaign="LU37SV"
     background-color="var(--color-link)"
   ></givebutter-button>
 </div>

+Donations are tax deductible.
 Check out our [campaign page on Givebutter][give] for more info on our fundraising.